FAQs

 Is a micro-development the same as a multiplex.

-Yes and no. It is a development that involves one or two single family lot(s), and provides 4-12 units.
-The developments are usually on larger lots, and non-residence investors can participate.
-Usually more than 4 units are provided for market/below rentals and market housing, with many projects meeting CMHC funding criteria.
+Yes and no. A micro-development involves one or two single family lot(s), and provides 4-12 units.
+The developments are usually on larger lots, and a non-residence investor can participate.
+These projects can provide market housing, below market rentals and market rental housing, with many of these projects able to meet CMHC funding criteria.